Introduction to Microcontrollers (Arduino)

 For example, Raspberry Pi computers use microprocessors not microcontrollers, but the Raspberry Pi company also makes a microcontroller called RP2040 and the Raspberry Pi Pico microcontroller board.

-In 2023, we use this microcontroller:
+In the 2025 Physical Computing course, we use this microcontroller:

 Arduino Uno R4 WiFi #